Entwickler-Club/dpodreact/dev/devnotes.md

                     - all
                     - menu = main

+- various todos
     - dpod setup site process
     - dpod site build process
         - randomize port
+    - fix all browser index errors

 - make datapod site with dev/publish distinction, and streamline installation with video and have versions at dpodreact.netlify.app